-Many audio information services provide service to qualified institutions as well as to individuals, such as hospital rooms, assisted living facilities, low vision clinics, senior centers and other institutional care facilities where qualified listeners may reside or frequent.
+Many audio information services provide service to qualified institutions as well as to individuals, such as hospitals, assisted living facilities, low vision clinics, senior centers and other institutional care facilities where qualified listeners may reside or frequent.

 Each independent service has an application procedure.
-To locate a service in your area visit this site’s Service Locater page.
+To locate a service in your area visit this site’s Service Locator page.